|

 |||||

-The Gift of Apostle is a spiritual gift of leadership ministry to God's people, Christ's Church (Eph.4:11-12).
+The Gift of Apostle is one of the supernatural spiritual gifts of leadership ministry to God's people, Christ's Church (Eph.4:11-12). | See:

 |